alokraja075/alokraja075-ToDoList-MVC-.NET/README.md

 <body>
   <h1>📝 To-Do List Web Application</h1>
   <p>
-    A simple and efficient CRUD To-Do List app built with C# .NET Core MVC, containerized with Docker, deployed on AWS EKS, and integrated with SQL Server Integration Services (SSIS) for powerful data workflows.
+    A simple and efficient CRUD To-Do List app built with C# .NET Core MVC, containerized with Docker using a multi-stage build, deployed on AWS EKS, and integrated with SQL Server Integration Services (SSIS) for powerful data workflows.
   </p>
   <blockquote>
-    🚀 This project is adapted from an open-source repo and significantly enhanced for production-ready cloud deployment.
+    🚀 This project is adapted from an open-source repo and significantly enhanced for production-ready cloud deployment with automated database migrations and container orchestration.
   </blockquote>

   <h2>📂 Repository</h2>